-Bachelors in Behavioral Health – Coaching
+Bachelor of Arts in Behavioral Health – Concentration in Coaching

 The Bachelor of Arts in Behavioral Health program is designed to help students learn and understand what constitutes psychological, emotional, and spiritual well-being for individuals.
-Specialize by selecting one of two emphases counseling, and coaching.
+Specialize by selecting one of two emphases of counseling and coaching.
 All students will learn to consistently practice integration of psychology and Christianity.
 Counseling students develop practical counseling skills to pursue advanced degrees or work in a variety of mental health organizations.
 Coaching students apply psychological principles and strategies to encourage personal growth in individuals.
 With an important emphasis of applying knowledge in an experiential setting, the program includes a credit-earning internship that reflects a minimum of 135 hours at an off-campus site.

 Why Behavioral Health at ACU?

-In addition to a faculty to student ratio of 17:1 and a rigorous and biblically-integrated curriculum, ACU’s Behavioral Health program offers several unique advantages:
+In addition to a faculty to student ratio of 17:1 and a rigorous and biblically integrated curriculum, ACU’s Behavioral Health program offers several unique advantages:

-- The behavioral health program at ACU is unique in its practicality, both clinical-based and biblically-integrated so graduates are equipped with hands-on counseling skills.
+- The behavioral health program at ACU is unique in its practicality, both clinical-based and biblically integrated so graduates are equipped with hands-on counseling skills.